Northbrook-Melemanu

 No analysis available

-Searched all public remarks for terms like 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found none.
-Absent explicit statement, set to false with moderate confidence since lack of mention suggests no public claim of passing.
+I searched all public remarks for terms like 'fire life safety evaluation passed', 'FLSE passed', 'passed fire inspection', 'fire safety certified', and related phrases and found none.
+Because there is no explicit mention and no current affirmative value, the field is set to false with medium confidence (absence likely indicates not stated publicly).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.